CYBEX-P/cybex/Markdown and openAPI/Cybex-P Archive Module.md

 ***Key functions***:

-> - parsemain(typetag, org id, timezone, data)
+> - parsemain(typtag, org id, timezone, data)

 -	`parsemain()`:
 	-	parsemain is the sole function that is responsible for taking a single event of threat data and parsing it into a raw TAHOE object.
+This function is only used by ***archive_one()*** from the `archive` source code.
+	-	When called, the *typtag* will be used to pull the raw sub type from the list of available sub types within the Cybex-P database. if typtag is valid and we receive a valid raw_sub_type, we can then go ahead and call TAHOEs ***Raw()***  and parse the following into a TAHOE instance that will get posted to the Archive Datababase:
+	> -	raw  =  Raw(raw_sub_type, data, orgid, timezone)
+	- Recall to the previous explanation within ***archive_one()*** above; based on the outcome of a valid raw sub type, parsemain will administrate 1 of 3 states to the function call:
+		- ***ParseState.SUCCESS*** - a valid raw sub type was found and the data was successfully parsed into a raw TAHOE object.
+		- ***ParseState.NOT_SUPPORTED*** - an unknown typtag was supplied, therefore there was now available raw sub type.
+		- ***ParseState.ERROR*** - An error happened and was caught